 How to apply for an Emirates credit card

-- Residency.
+- Residency status.
 You must be an Australian citizen or permanent resident to apply.

-Do I have to be an Emirates Skywards member to earn Skywards points through a credit card?
+Do I have to be an Emirates Skywards member to earn Skywards Miles through a credit card?

 Can I get an additional card and would it earn miles as well?